 Dresses and Skirts

-For very long maxi dresses, you can use two hangers.
-Slide the bodice over one like normal, and sling the skirt through the second hanger on the bar where you’d sling pants over.
-It’s obviously ideal if they can hang long to avoid unnecessary wrinkles, but cluttered, bunched up textiles on the floor of your closet isn’t much better.
+For long maxi dresses, try using two hangers.
+Slide the bodice over one hanger as usual, then drape the skirt through a second hanger on the bar where you would normally hang pants.
+While it’s best if they can hang freely to prevent wrinkles, keeping them bunched up on the closet floor will only create more clutter.

 How to Organize Accessories

 Don’t forget to organize your jewelry by metal type, color, and style!
-Necklaces can be hung on thumbtacks or hanging racks of any kind, but for everything else like rings, bracelets, and scarves, a drawer, box, or bin is best.
+Necklaces can be hung on thumbtacks or racks, while rings, bracelets, and scarves are best stored in a drawer, box, or bin to keep them neatly organized.

-Accessories such as purses and scarves can be placed in clear boxes or aesthetically displayed in wicker baskets on lower shelves that you can see.
+Accessories like purses and scarves can be stored in clear boxes or displayed in wicker baskets on lower shelves, making them easy to see and access while keeping your closet organized.

 For ties and belts, hang them on a rack or hook.
-There are many of hanging organizers that can hold them all neatly and cascade them down so you can still see patterns and colors, but, if you can’t find any, you can also roll and place them in small bins within a drawer.
+Many hanging organizers are designed to hold them neatly, cascading them down so you can easily see the patterns and colors.
+If you can’t find an organizer, you can also roll them up and store them in small bins within a drawer.

 Get Rid of Clothes That’s Left and Maintain It

-Right now you may have a lot of time to keep your organized closet spick and span, but, once life gets busy, keeping it up can get tricky.
-Make a schedule for yourself to toss out things you don’t wear at least once a season, and tackle a full closet overhaul at least once a year.
+Right now, you might have plenty of time to keep your organized closet looking pristine, but as life gets busier, maintaining it can get tricky.
+Set a schedule for yourself to get rid of items you haven’t worn at least once every season, and plan for a full closet overhaul at least once a year.

-Always evaluate the condition of not just your clothing items, but also the dressers, cabinets, organizers, and more.
+Always evaluate the condition of not just your clothing, but also your dressers, cabinets, organizers, and more.
 When things start to fall apart and get worn down, bag them and toss them!
-Hoarding clothes in your closet only makes you feel like your whole closet sucks.
+Holding onto worn-out items only makes your closet feel cluttered and disorganized.

 Related Articles from the Trash Talk Blog: